 Moreover, 80% of remote workers stated that more frequent team communications would result in better work relationships, and 43% agreed that more face-to-face interactions would be more helpful to develop stronger relationships with their co-workers.
 Make sure then to vary the use of communication channels: chat, calls, video-chat can really make a difference and be more effective than an email.

-Work and private life can get mixed up quickly when working from home, that's why is important to establish a good routine: wake up every day at a reasonable time (don't snooze your alarm until 5 minutes before work time!), avoid working when you're having lunch or spending quality time with your loved ones and remember not to do too many extra hours just because your laptop is staring at you from across the table.
+Work and private life can get mixed up quickly when working from home, that's why it's important to establish a routine: wake up every day at a reasonable time (don't snooze your alarm until 5 minutes before work time!), avoid working when you're having lunch or spending quality time with your loved ones.
+And most importantly: remember not to do too many extra hours just because your laptop is staring at you from across the table.

 Unplugging from work was named by 22% of people as the top struggle for remote workers making it the most commonly mentioned problem.

 A crowded household might not be ideal when working from home.
 Noise, mess and different schedules can be really challenging, therefore it's essential to set some boundaries.